Taraknath Das: From Berlin to Kabul

 In 1914, he was admitted as a Research Fellow at the University of California at Berkeley.
-Tarak passed his M.A. examination and started his PhD dissertation on International Relationship and International Law, while joining the teaching staff of that university.
+Taraknath passed his M.A. examination and started his PhD dissertation on International Relationship and International Law, while joining the teaching staff of that university.
 He later earned his PhD degree from the University of Washington in political science.
 To have a greater freedom of action, in that year he also acquired American citizenship.
-With the help of professors like Robert Morss Lovett, Upham Pope, Arthur Rider at UC Berkeley and David Starr Jordan and Stuart of Palo Alto (of Stanford University), Tarak established the East India Association.
+With the help of professors like Robert Morss Lovett, Upham Pope, Arthur Rider at UC Berkeley and David Starr Jordan and Stuart of Palo Alto (of Stanford University), Taraknath established the East India Association.
 He was invited by the International Students' Association as a delegate of the American universities.
 He had already been informed about the Indo-German Plan and in January 1915, met Virendranath Chattopadhyay in Berlin.
 For that meeting, Barakatullah and Hardayal also arrived in Berlin.
 They all formed a close group to accompany Raja Mahendra Pratap in his Kabul expedition.